Chicken fried venison is tenderized, breaded, and fried golden brown before being smothered in a luxurious country gravy.

 - Dredge the venison in the dry mixture, and shake off any excess.
 Then dredge in the wet mixture, letting any excess drain off.
 Finally, return the venison to the dry mixture for a final coating.
 Set breaded venison on a wire rack while breading the remainder and preparing to fry.

-- Add cooking oil to a 9" skillet and bring oil to 325 degrees.
+- Add cooking oil to a frying pan and the bring oil to 325 degrees.
 Add breaded venison, working in batches as needed, and fry for 3-4 minutes per side until golden brown.
 Add more oil for each batch if needed.

 - Remove fried venison from oil and let drain on a clean wire rack.